 Considering our team eats, breathes, and sleeps productivity (seriously, one of the best ideas I’ve ever had came to me in a dream), we totally geek out on consuming as much information on the topic as possible.

-As we’ve digested countless blog articles and podcast episodes on the matter this year, there have been a handful of sound bites and quotes that have caught our attention, and we thought we’d share them with you.
+As we’ve digested countless blog articles and podcast episodes on the matter, there have been a handful of sound bites and quotes that have caught our attention, and we thought we’d share them with you.

 If you could use a little inspiration to get things done, hopefully, these will help motivate you.
 If you’re a productivity machine, these can just help to fuel your fire.
 Hey, maybe you’ll even be featured in our next roundup!